 That’s why we admire first responders, law enforcement officers, and our military service people so much (or at least we should)—because they serve and love others sacrificially.

 3. A real man leaves an eternal legacy.

-Because Jesus came, lead, loved, and served, we are still reaping the rewards, and those rewards will be even greater in eternity.
-Jesus wasn’t a situational man, he was a generational man; and, we should be generational men too.
+Because Jesus came, led, loved, and served, we are still reaping the rewards, and those rewards will be even greater in eternity.
+Jesus wasn’t a situational man; he was a generational man, and we should be generational men too.

 4. A real man teaches others how to do the same.

 This is what real men do: they mentor other men.
-They teach them how to lead his families; love and serve others sacrificially, and leave an eternal legacy.
+They teach them how to lead their families, love and serve others sacrificially, and leave an eternal legacy.